berkbaski/berkbaski/README.md

 I have been coding since I was 18(👶) years old. (with ❤️)
 > I give my repo names from Harry Potter characters because Harry Potter is my favorite movie 👓⚡

-### 🔭 I'm currently working at [bearg](https://github.com/bearg-dev)(own company) and my favorite language is JavaScript ❤️
+### 🔭 I'm currently working at [Digital Art](https://www.digital-art.de) and my favorite language is JavaScript ❤️
-#### 🌈 I have used the following languages ​​and technologies in my work in the last 4 years.
+#### 🌈 I have used the following languages ​​and technologies in my work in the last 5 years.
 - 🔥 Angular
 - 🔥 Ionic
 - 🔥 Vue.js & Nuxt.js